seanngpack/Seans-Portfolio/src/pages/SwagScanner/index.md

 </details>
 </br>

-## Initial Design process
+## **Initial Design process**

+I made a working prototype in only 1.5 months during my free time after work while I was a co-op at NASA JPL.
+I spent the first week of the project doing hardcore research about 3d scanners available on the market and to my surpise, there were very few commericially available options and even fewer hobby projects.
+Those that were for sale were priced way too high for an average consumer to to purchase so that further motivated me to pursue this project.
+Click below to read more about how I started this project.

 <details>
   <summary>Click to expand</summary>
 </br>

-I made a working prototype in only 1.5 months after work while I was a co-op at NASA JPL.
-I spent the first first doing hardcore research about 3d scanners available on the market and to my surpise, there were very few commericially available options and even fewer hobby projects.
-Those that were for sale were priced way too high for an average consumer to to purchase so that further motivated me to pursue this project.
  I took inspiration from existing devices and sketched several different designs of the hardware architecture of the scanner.
 One of the main hardware decisions is whether I wanted the scanner have a camera revolve around an object, or have the object rotate.
 I chose the latter because that approach seemed to result in high accuracy scans in addition to being much more feasible to create.
 Then I narrowed in to more of the specifics of the scanner, I wanted it to look aesthetic, have minimal cables, and support small-medium sized objects.
 I achieved these design objectives by creating a modular scanner design where the distance between the scanning bed and camera can be adjusted both in height and length and the cables are hidden in this mechanism.
 I created some basic dimensions for my sketch and begun ordering metal hardware.
 Then I sketched and planned the electronics layout to fit inside my mechanical housing and ordered those parts soonafter.
 I wanted the electronics to be robust and repairable so I created my own stacked board design where the Arduino and motor driver can be hotswapped without soldering.
 As those parts were arriving, I hopped onto Fusion360 and CADed up my design to be 3D printed.
 As an additional challenge, I only used my trackpad to do the CAD.
 I took care in designing keep-out regions where the electronics were to be housed so heat buildup and other part interference would be mitigated.
 I also went through many iterations to make the assembly of the parts extremely easy, which was one of the hardest parts of the build because I had to work through building and designing the hardware backwards and forwards, anticipating pain points.
 Getting tolerances for fitting 3D printed parts was pretty easy as I have a lot of experience in 3D printed designs for my past personal projects and during my co-op at Speck.
 As I was wrapping up CAD design, I 3D printed the parts and started coding the brains of the project.
 I had to bust out my linear algrebra textbooks again to understand better how to program the scanner.
 I chose Python as the language because of its ease of use.
 I sketched up the architecture of my program and implemented it quickly before I had to leave California to go back to Boston.
 I managed to come up with a working prototype and even got to show it off at JPL for my final presentation!

 </br>

 </details>
 </br>

-## C++ Codebase Design
+## **C++ Codebase Design**

+I wrote SwagScanner in C++ for speed and control over every aspect of the program.

 <details>
   <summary>Click to expand</summary>
 </br>